johannesgiorgis/.dotfiles/docs/2026-08-25-repo-health-audit.md

   `roles/infrastructure/asdf/tasks/main.yml`) both only passed `--syntax-check` +
   `ansible-lint` on this macOS machine — re-verify for real (`bash bin/doi -t docker`, `bash bin/doi -t asdf`) the next time there's a Linux box available.
+- **When to consolidate CI onto a local `make` target — the rule that came out of [§6.7](#sec-6-7):** worth it when CI is slow/heavy, or when you want pre-commit-style local checks; not worth it just because a marketplace action's config could theoretically drift from a local script.
+Applied: reverted the shellcheck job back to `ludeeus/action-shellcheck` (cheap, fast, no real local-loop benefit); kept/added it for `ansible-lint` via `make lint` (CI pip-installs ansible from scratch every run — a real cost the local machine doesn't pay since it's already installed).
 - **Filename convention:** this doc is date-prefixed (`2026-08-25-...`) per this repo's existing `docs/` convention for point-in-time docs, even though it's actually a living tracker that'll get edited over weeks — deliberately not renaming it now (2026-08-25